| With

 Versatile in

-that it can be moulded, shaped and cut into virtually any
+that it can be moulded, shaped and cut into virtually

-of numerous decorative building products such as mouldings
+production of numerous decorative building products

-and cornices;
+such as mouldings and cornices;

 •

 Fire retardant.
-All EPS used in ABP's
+All EPS used in

-or contribute to the spread of fire
+propagate or contribute to the spread of fire

 •